shanreed25/Roblox/RobloxCoding/WorkingWithScripts/README.md

 - for organizing and reusing code across other scripts
 - are for code organization and reusability, allowing other scripts to call their functions.

+### Start Writing Scripts
+- to start writing scripts make sure you have the explorer, properties and out windows visiable